 In particular, the later Byzantine frescoes were more directly influenced by the painting techniques from Western Europe.
 A large body of Byzantine frescoes are extant today in modern-day Eastern Europe and Asia Minor.

-Although fresco paintings remained a popular medium of art during the High and Late Middle Ages, it was Italian Renaissance which took the art form to its heights.
+Although fresco paintings remained a popular medium of art during the High and Late Middle Ages, it was the Italian Renaissance that took the art form to its heights.

-During the 15th century, Italian artists extensively adorned the interior of churches and other buildings with elaborate fresco paintings, embellishing it with new techniques, elements and stylistic features.
+During the 15th century, Italian artists extensively adorned the interior of churches and other buildings with elaborate fresco paintings, embellishing them with new techniques, elements, and stylistic features.

-One of the most iconic fresco paintings of the period include Michelangelo’s paintings in the Sistine Chapel.
-Fresco paintings of this period were marked by the use of lively colours and more realistic depictions.
+One of the most iconic fresco paintings of the period includes Michelangelo’s paintings in the Sistine Chapel.
+Fresco paintings of this period were marked by the use of lively colors and more realistic depictions.

 Towards the end of the Renaissance period, oil paint became increasingly popular among artists since it allowed greater manipulation of light.
 Consequently, Italian fresco paintings underwent a decline.

 Fresco remained a popular art form during the late medieval and Renaissance periods.
 One of the pre-eminent reasons for its popularity was the freedom it offered to artists.
 The technique of painting a fresco typically involved dampening the wall first and then applying a layer of damp plaster to it.
 On the wet plaster, a basic design of the fresco to be drawn was made.